-Outstanding films have been generated by youth as a result of our former video contest and current Student Innovation Challenge.
+Outstanding films have been generated by youth as a result of our former video contest and Student Innovation Challenge.
 Check out the list of winners from our 2021 Student Innvation Challenge.

 This film CANARIES OF THE COAST was created by two Grade 11 students (Winners of the 2021 Top Prize Overall) to generate positive change and to bring awareness about how human activities are destroying sensitive marine ecosystems of the Salish Sea.
 These talented students used a “critical lens” to highlight some of the problems connected to a local area (Pedder Bay of Vancouver Island), located near their school and on the ancestral territories of the Scia’new Beecher First Nations.

 This film THE ESTUARY was created by several grade 7 and 8 students of a Squamish school and won Best Overview of a Critical Habitat (2021).
 The students artfully incorporated their knowledge of how estuaries are formed, and how they provide critical habitat for wild salmon and many other wildlife species.
 Simple things that we can do to preserve this critical habitat are suggested.